Google Search Not Working with VPN? Fix Captchas and Get Results Again

 Audit browser extensions without nuking your whole setup

 - Disable extensions one by one.
 Start with ad blockers, privacy script blockers, “search enhancers,” coupon tools, and anything that touches requests.
-These tools can change how incoming and outgoing traffic looks to Google, and Google may respond with more captchas.

-Once your browser is clean, we move to the biggest trigger of all, the IP.
+Once your browser is clean, we move to the biggest trigger of all: the IP.

 IP address reputation problems and why shared VPN servers get hit